Educational background

 and “Zappatronix”, a tribute to Frank Zappa that involves music and

 videoart.
-In that same period of time he starts a collaboration with the
+In that same period of time he starts a collaboration with

 prestigious lute player Luca Pianca in a crossover project between baroc